-As elaborated in the book “Manage Health & Security; Get the Best… Prevent the Worst” by Marc-Andre Ferron, the basis for proper health & safety solutions management is to identify the risks within your company and make sure you are compliant with all the applicable rules and regulations.
-Lockout, beyond being a requirement in several EHS standards worldwide, is a key element to both the Health and Safety of workers and operational efficiency.
-The underlying reason that lockout is often identified as the first control method to be instated during the risk identification period is simple and can be illustrated by the hierarchy of preventive measures:
+As elaborated in the book “Manage Health & Security; Get the Best… Prevent the Worst” by Marc-Andre Ferron, the basis for proper health & safety solutions management is to identify the risks within your company and ensure you comply with all the applicable rules and regulations.
+LOTO, beyond being a requirement in several EHS standards worldwide, is a key element to both the Health and Safety of workers and operational efficiency.
+The underlying reason that LOTO is often identified as the first control method to be instated during the risk identification period is simple.
+It can be illustrated by the hierarchy of preventive measures:

-As stated above, eliminating the hazard is the most efficient way to control a risk, and lockout, when properly implemented and managed, is the simplest and most efficient way to control the energies associated with the hazard.
-The major normative principles are all based on the Plan-Do-Check-Act formula and a project to implement a lockout management system is no exception.
+As stated above, eliminating the hazard is the most efficient way to control risk, and LOTO, when properly implemented and managed, is the simplest and most efficient way to control the energies associated with the hazard.
+The major normative principles are all based on the Plan-Do-Check-Act formula and a project to implement a LOTO management system is no exception.
 When properly managed, it guarantees the physical integrity of workers and significantly reduces the time required to control hazardous energies.
-For many companies, lockout management is limited to procuring accessories (locks, boxes, mechanisms, etc.) and/or having a set of well documented procedures, easily accessible by the workers and with its content up-to-date.
-These aspects, although very important, are in fact only a few facets of an overall lockout management.
-Let us look at all the necessary elements to make a lockout implementation successful.
+For many companies, LOTO management is limited to procuring accessories (locks, boxes, mechanisms, etc.) and/or having a set of well-documented procedures, easily accessible by the workers and with its content up-to-date.
+These aspects, although very important, are in fact, only a few facets of an overall LOTO management.
+Let us look at all the necessary elements to make a LOTO implementation successful.

-The first step in the integration of a lockout system is to establish clear rules and guidelines.
-It would be impossible to play Monopoly without establishing the “house rules,” so why should it be any different when it comes down to a worker’s safety?
-From the roles and responsibilities of each stakeholder to the colors of padlocks to be used, the program is used to regulate the lockout practices within the company.
-This program, far from being a shelved document after being drafted, must stay alive and must be periodically revised to reflect the goals and best practices of your business.
+The first step in the integration of a LOTO system is to establish clear rules and guidelines.
+It would be impossible to play Monopoly without establishing the “house rules,” so why should it be any different regarding a worker’s safety?
+From the roles and responsibilities of each stakeholder to the colors of padlocks to be used, the program is used to regulate the LOTO practices within the company.
+This program, far from being a shelved document after being drafted, must stay alive and be periodically revised to reflect your business’s goals and best practices.

 As the saying goes, “We cannot control what we do not measure.”
-It would be, therefore, impossible to say that we are in full control of the lockout if we do not take the time to periodically observe how it is doing out on the plant floor.
-Several types of observations can be performed to evaluate compliance with the established lockout program:
+It would be, therefore, impossible to say that we are in full control of the LOTO if we do not take the time to periodically observe how it is doing out on the plant floor.
+Several types of observations can be performed to evaluate compliance with the established LOTO program:

 The data compiled from these observations allows management to provide appropriate feedback to the workers and make the necessary adjustments if deviations are noted.